MikeDean2367/MachineSoM/README.md

     python evaluate.py draw --types word --experiment_type gpt-1106-main
     ```

+    d.
 It should be noted that in order to obtain the results of Figures 6 and 7, you need to execute the following code:
     ```bash
     python conformity_and_consistency.py --experiment_type 'mixtral-main' --type 'consistent'
     python conformity_and_consistency.py --experiment_type 'mixtral-main' --type 'conformity'